 When a Servicemember is Being Sued in Civil Court

 Tolling works both ways.
 Active duty servicemembers can’t be required to show up in court to be sued when they are accused of being at fault for a car crash IF IT INTERFERES WITH THEIR MILITARY SERVICE.
 If they meet certain requirements, active duty servicemembers can get a “stay” (delay) of minimum 90 days, and often longer.
 In Georgia, if the defendant in your case is active duty, a case can be brought even after the typical two-year period.

 The SCRA also provides protection from default judgments against active duty servicemembers.
 This is when the plaintiff automatically wins because the defendant did not show up to defend themselves in court.
 A judge or jury can’t enter a judgement on a case without:

 - Making sure the plaintiff is aware they are being sued

 - Confirming whether the defendant is in the military

 - Ensuring the plaintiff has an attorney to represent them, if they are

-If you are unsure whether you meet the requirements for tolling a civil lawsuit, contact our Fort Benning-area personal injury law firm today.
+If you are unsure whether you meet the requirements for tolling a civil lawsuit, contact our Ft Moore (formerly Ft Benning)-area personal injury law firm today.
 We have worked with active duty servicemembers and their families for nearly 30 years, and we can advise you on how to take best advantage of your rights and the privileges you’ve earned with your service.